Saving lives through organ and tissue donation

 Two minutes now could save up to nine lives

-Organ donation can only go ahead with your consent and/or the support of your family.
+Organ and tissue donation can only go ahead with your consent and/or the support of your family.

-If you die in circumstances in which organ donation is possible, NHS specialist nurses will try to establish:
+If you die in circumstances in which organ and tissue donation is possible, NHS specialist nurses will try to establish:

-1. Your decision: The NHS Organ Donation Register is availble 24 hours a day, seven days a week.
+- Your decision: The NHS Organ Donation Register is available 24 hours a day, seven days a week.
 A specialist nurse will check the Register to see if you have recorded a decision.
 They will then talk to your family.

-2. The support of your family: Organ donation will always be discussed with your family if donation is possible.
+- The support of your family: Organ and tissue donation will always be discussed with your family if donation is possible.
 A specialist nurse will work with your family to explore your last known decision and help your family to support this.

 You can find out more information at the organ donation website